F4uzan/minibuild/README.md

 A tiny build script that compiles your ROM without hassle.

+## Features

+- It builds your ROM
+- Uses "fuckjack" method of fixing Jack OOM issue
+- Easily configurable settings, swap out userdebug for user easily
+- More to come

 ## Installation

 1.)
 Get Minibuild, there are two ways you can do this: